MicrosoftDocs/power-platform/power-platform/admin/unified-experience/partners-systems-implementers.md

 **User and role management**
 - Assign and manage user roles and permissions across different environments.
 - All users with the System Administrator role in Dataverse get the same role in finance and operations apps experiences.
-(This experince is is planned for a future release.))
+(This experience is is planned for a future release.)

 **License and capacity reporting**
 - Review capacity consumption across various categories such as Dataverse database and Operations database.